garrandall/popular-music-data/tracks/you-d-better-believe-it-the-manhattans.md

 (You'd better believe it) Baby,
 Believe it, yeah, yeah, yeah, yeah, yeah, yeah
-(You'd better believe it) Just put a little trust in me, baby (You'd better believe it) I'll show you that I care, ooh (You'd better believe it)
+(You'd better believe it) Just put a little trust in me, baby (You'd better believe it) I'll show you that I care, oh (You'd better believe it)